grupaaaa/final-project/README.md

 </center>

 ## About us
-Hello, we are group of for girls which finishing Python from basic course in SDA Programing School.
+Hello, we are group of four girls which finishing Python from basic course in SDA Programing School.
 We decided to write some code with django to create an online store.